 GeneCards Summary for FBXW4 Gene

 FBXW4 (F-Box And WD Repeat Domain Containing 4) is a Protein Coding gene.
-Diseases associated with FBXW4 include Split Hand-Foot Malformation and Split-Hand/Foot Malformation 3 and Split Hand.
+Diseases associated with FBXW4 include Split Hand-Foot Malformation and Split-Hand/Foot Malformation 3.
 Among its related pathways are Class I MHC mediated antigen processing and presentation and Chaperonin-mediated protein folding.

 UniProtKB/Swiss-Prot Summary for FBXW4 Gene